 Though equalization is an incredibly common practice/process in the world of audio, there are not a whole lot of passive EQ units on the market, making passive EQ rare and intriguing.

 What is a passive equalizer?
 A passive EQ uses passive filters in order to sculpt the frequency content of audio signals.
-These equalizers are, however, powered devices and have amplification (either tube-based or solid-state) in order to apply makeup gain (and even boosting capabilities) for the passive filters.
+However, these equalizers are powered devices and have amplification (either tube-based or solid-state) to apply makeup gain (and even boosting capabilities) for the passive filters.

 Related My New Microphone article: Top 8 Best Passive EQ Emulation Plugins For Your DAW